 The Städtle is another popular attraction in Liechtenstein, a pedestrian main street bustling with shops, cafes and restaurants, and museums.
 The Kunstmuseum Liechtenstein is their world-famous museum of modern and contemporary art, with special exhibitions and plenty about the history and art of the nation.
 A real little gem in this area is the 500-year-old rural lifestyle museum.

 So, if you’re a fan of the Rhine River and the Alps, a visit to Liechtenstein should be high up on your list of priorities.
-After all, being the second-least visited country in Europe in 2016, it makes for a great stop off for eager travellers, and those looking to get a rare passport stamp.

 Deep in the Balkans, The Republic of North Macedonia is a country formed in 1991 which was formerly part of the communist state of Yugoslavia.
 As one can imagine, the nation has been through a tumultuous history of war and previous lack of identity, causing it to often fall just short of your usual lists of countries to visit in Europe.

 It’s bordered by Serbia to the north, Bulgaria on its east, Greece in the South and Albania in the west.
 This is a pretty accurate representation of the unique people and culture that North Macedonia holds.
 It’s also one of the original Romany areas, from where the Roma travellers originate.